ncatlab/nlab-content/pages/4371.md

 satisfies the [[axiom of choice]].
 =--

 This appears as [MacLaneMoerdijk, corollary VI 9](#MacLaneMoerdijk).
-Essentially because of this fact, double-negation sheaves on posets are the basic context for [[forcing]] in set theory (since set theorists generally want the axiom of choice to be preserved in forcing models.)
+Essentially because of this fact, double-negation sheaves on posets are the basic context for [[forcing]] in set theory (since set theorists generally want the axiom of choice to be preserved in forcing models).
+For such a use of double negation in the so called **Cohen topos** see at [[continuum hypothesis]].

 ## In higher topos theory